zachvalenta/notes-sw/architecture/aws.md

 ## S3

 💡 FTP server
+> Objects were popular at the time and S3 was labelled an object store, but everyone really knows that S3 is for files.
+S3 is a cloud filesystem, not an object-whatever. https://calpaterson.com/s3.html

 * TUI viewer https://github.com/lusingander/stu
 * you used to get charged for 400 requests https://medium.com/@maciej.pocwierz/how-an-empty-s3-bucket-can-make-your-aws-bill-explode-934a383cb8b1 https://aws.amazon.com/about-aws/whats-new/2024/05/amazon-s3-no-charge-http-error-codes/